 2 Avilés

-Cross the multi-colored bridge and you’ll reach Avilés old town with charming squares and pedestrian streets with plenty of shopping opportunities.
+Cross the multi-colored bridge and you’ll arrive in Avilés Old Town.
+Here you’ll find charming squares and pedestrian streets with plenty of shopping opportunities.
 The pedestrian streets of Avilés are characterized by the many archways that hide shops and restaurants.

 A good place to stop for a coffee is in Plaza de España, a pleasant square with the city hall and a few palaces.

-You can also grab a to-go coffee in the romantic Park Ferrera, whose balustrade is the backdrop for a scene in Woody Allen’s movie Vicky Cristina Barcelona.
+You can also grab a coffee to go in the romantic Ferrera Park.
+Here you’ll find a balustrade that is the backdrop for a scene in Woody Allen’s movie Vicky Cristina Barcelona.
 The park is English-style and 81,000 square meters in size.
 It is located in the city center and was formerly the garden for the Ferrera awnings.

 3 Cudillero

-The small, amphitheater-shaped fishing village of Cudillero, whose pastel-colored houses cascade down the cliffs towards the sea, is often compared to the towns on the Amalfi Coast.
+The small, amphitheater-shaped fishing village of Cudillero is often compared to the towns on the Amalfi Coast.
+Its pastel-colored houses cascade down the cliffs towards the sea.

 The postcard-like gem is said to have been founded by the Vikings.
-Many Spaniards come here to enjoy a catch-of-the-day lunch at one of the many seafood restaurants located around the Plaza de Marina at the bottom of town.
+Many Spaniards come here to enjoy a lunch of the day’s catch at one of the many seafood restaurants.
+They are located around the Plaza de Marina square at the bottom of the city.
 I also recommend eating in the city for lunch, when most restaurants are open.

 Climb the narrow, steep streets with lots of stairs to reach one of the city’s many viewpoints, Mirador San Juan, at the top of the city.
 It’s worth the effort.